raphtlw/m1necraft/docs/configuring-official-launcher-for-arm.md

 ```
 rename versions/1.16.5 to 1.16.5-arm
 rename versions/1.16.5-arm/1.16.5.json to 1.16.5-arm.json
+put lwjglfat.jar in libraries
+put lwjglnatives in /
 edit 1.16.5-arm.json:
      change id property to match version name 1.16.5-arm
      remove all entries in "libraries" property that contains any of the lwjgl libraries